 Inscription: “Luck success & what-not to All Clara Le Brint Topsy"

-Sometime after I graduated from high school, I changed my name from Clara to Claire, more American, more grown up.
-Today I think Clara is a romantic name, fanciful and interesting.
-It reminds me of my youthful dreams, which by the way did come true, just not how I could have predicted.
+I never went to the University of Illinois - it was a pipe dream.
+And sometime after I graduated from high school, I changed my name from Clara to Claire, more American, more grown up.
+However, today I think Clara is a romantic name, fanciful and interesting because it reminds me of other youthful dreams, which by the way did come true, just not how I could have predicted.

 I used to be very busy working, writing, volunteering, helping friends, meeting new people, and traveling.
 But I’m not doing that anymore.
 I’m too old, too tired.
 Don’t argue with me.
 Wait til you turn 80, then tell me how you feel and what your life is like.